Check-N-Run: A Checkpointing System for Training Deep Learning Recommendation Models: Introduction

-Checkpoints of large-scale recommendation systems must meet several key criteria.
-First, they must be \textit{accurate} to avoid training accuracy degradation.
+(1) \textbf{Accuracy:} They must be accurate to avoid training accuracy degradation.
 In other words, when a training run is restarted from a checkpoint, there should be no perceivable difference in the training accuracy or any other related metric.
-Even an accuracy loss of 0.01\% may be considered unacceptable.
 As has been stated in prior works on production scale recommendation models~\cite{zhao2019aibox}, even a tiny decrease of prediction accuracy would result in an unacceptable loss in user engagement and revenues.
-Hence, accuracy is a main concern in our setting.
+Hence, preserving accuracy is one constraint for checkpoint management in recommendation models.

-Second, checkpoints need to be \textit{effective}, namely they should be taken at a high frequency to minimize the re-training time (the gap between failure time and the most recent checkpoint timestamp) after resuming from a checkpoint.
+(2) \textbf{Frequency:} Checkpoints need to be frequent for minimizing the re-training time (the gap between failure time and the most recent checkpoint timestamp) after resuming from a checkpoint.
 For instance, taking a checkpoint every 1000 batches of training data may lead to wasting time retraining those 1000 batches.
 Taking a checkpoint after 5000 batches leads to 5$\times$ more wasted work in the worst case.
-In the case of online training, the checkpoint frequency directly impacts how quickly the inference adapts in real time.
+In the case of online training, the checkpoint frequency directly impacts how quickly the inference adapts in real time and its prediction accuracy.

-Checkpoints at \company, as well as in other industrial settings, are written to remote storage to provide high availability (including replications) and scalable infrastructure.
-Writing multiple large checkpoints concurrently from different models that are being trained in parallel (e.g., hundreds of checkpoints, each in the order of terabytes) to remote storage requires substantial network and storage bandwidths, which constitute a bottleneck and limit the checkpoint frequency.
-Hence, it is necessary to minimize the \textit{required bandwidth} to enable effective checkpoints.
+(3) \textbf{Write Bandwidth:} Checkpoints at \company, as well as in other industrial settings, are written to remote storage to provide high availability (including replications) and scalable infrastructure.
+Writing multiple large checkpoints concurrently from different models that are being trained in parallel (e.g., thousands of checkpoints, each in the order of terabytes) to remote storage requires substantial network and storage bandwidths, which constitute a bottleneck and limit the checkpoint frequency.
+Hence, it is necessary to minimize the required bandwidth to enable frequent checkpoints.